Rexel: Software

 In 2014, the group bought Esabora, originally an e-commerce software publisher, which has become the name of a customer-oriented digital solution offering administrative, commercial and technical assistance.
 This Cloud-based software suite allows companies to access studies (3D blueprints, BIM), site management, personalized pricing and online purchase monitoring.

 In 2021, the group launched a new application, BtoB EConnect Pro, which enables remote maintenance and diagnostics at connected sites.
 The group is positioned on the smart grid and smart building market.

 Data/AI

 The company launched a single web and data platform for all its brands, offers and customers in the United States, a region whose sales account for more than 30% of total revenue.

 In September 2020, the group and four other major French companies made a joint commitment to "Hi!
 Paris", an interdisciplinary research and teaching center created by HEC and Institut Polytechnique de Paris dedicated to artificial intelligence and data sciences.

 Distribution

-The Rexel Group's sales at December 31, 2024, totaled 19.285 billion Euros.
-The geographical breakdown of its revenue is as follows: Europe (49%), North America (44%), and Asia Pacific (7%).
+The Rexel Group's sales as of December 31, 2025, totaled 19.414 billion Euros.
+The geographical breakdown of its revenue is as follows: Europe (48%), North America (46%), and Asia Pacific (6%).

-The sales breakdown by segment is as follows: 43% for the tertiary market, 27% for the industrial market and 30% for the residential sector.
+The sales breakdown by segment is as follows: 50% for the tertiary market, 26% for the industrial market and 24% for the residential sector.
 The group's net income from operations amounted to 575 million Euros in 2021.